ZzzCrazyPig/proxysql_groupreplication_checker/README.md

 ### Configuration

-Support we have one MGR group with 3 node deploy in multi-primary mode:
+Assume that we have one MGR group with 3 node deploy in multi-primary mode:

 ```sql
 mysql> SELECT * FROM performance_schema.replication_group_members;